-- 2.53 Wastewater generally comprises surface water runoff and effluent discharged to the foul sewer system from homes and industrial and commercial premises from where it is channelled to wastewater treatment works for treatment17.
-Output of this treatment is sewage sludge that may, if it meets certain parameters, be applied to land as a fertiliser or soil improver in accordance with the Sludge (Use in Agriculture) Regulations 1989 and associated best practice guidance.
-Sewage sludge (biosolids) applied in this manner falls outside the normal regulatory regime for waste.
-Alternatively, the sludge can be treated either through anaerobic digestion or incineration.
-The cleaner effluent may be discharged to a watercourse in accordance with a discharge consent granted by the Environment Agency. - 2.54 In East London wastewater and sewage sludge are managed by Thames Water and Anglian Water (in Havering only).
+- 2.46 In East London wastewater and sewage sludge are managed by Thames Water.
 Wastewater treatment capacity is delivered through 'Asset Management Plans'.
-Thames Water use information in the public domain to forecast when upgrades to wastewater treatment facilities will be required. - 2.55 Beckton Sewage Treatment Works is the key facility serving East London, being Thames Water's and the UK's largest sewage treatment works.
+Thames Water use information in the public domain to forecast when upgrades to wastewater treatment facilities will be required. - 2.47 Beckton Sewage Treatment Works is the key facility serving East London, being Thames Water's and the UK's largest sewage treatment works.
 It is located in the London Borough of Newham.
 To address changing need, a major upgrade is underway so it can receive wastewater from the new Thames Tideway Tunnel and provide for growth, resilience and consent compliance to a design horizon of 2036.